quick-escape

 Evidence shows that false reporting of sexual assault is rare.
 However, there are high levels of community mistrust in women’s reports of sexual assault victimisation in some contexts.

-This study aimed to develop an understanding of what drives attitudes of mistrust, and contribute to debunking myths about sexual assault.
+This study aimed to develop an understanding of what drives attitudes of mistrust and to contribute to debunking myths about sexual assault.

 Find out more